MileHacker Logo

 Ideal Timing Tip

-For a well-rounded trip having less people and pleasant weather, consider visiting during the shoulder seasons.
-Early fall provides both agreeable temperatures and beautiful foliage.
+For a well-rounded trip with fewer people and pleasant weather, consider visiting during the shoulder seasons.
+The beginning of fall provides both agreeable temperatures and beautiful foliage.

 Visa & Entry Requirements

-Travelers planning a visit in a Southerly direction Shore of Massachusetts, as a section of a trip to the United States, must meet specific entry requirements.
-These vary based on your nationality and the reason for your visit.
+Travelers planning a visit in a Southerly direction Shore of Massachusetts, in conjunction with a trip to the United States, must meet specific entry requirements.
+These vary based on your nationality and the purpose of your visit.

 Visa Waiver Program VWP

 Citizens of 40 countries are eligible for the Visa Waiver Program.
-This program allows stays of up to 90 days for tourism or business without that needs a traditional visa.
+This program allows stays of up to 90 days for tourism or business without requiring a traditional visa.

 Steps for VWP